 Song(s):

-I Get a Kick Out of You (written by Cole Porter; performed with Johnny Green’s Orchestra, 1934)
+I Get a Kick Out of You (from Anything Goes, with Johnny Green's Orchestra, 1935)

 Bob Merrill